OykuMelikoglu/smbBruteForce/README.md

     -pc: [int[], DEFAULT = 1 ..
 31 ]
         List of characters that are forbidden in the password.

+    -u: [String, DEFAULT = null]
+        Username.
+If the username is known, only the passwords will be brute forced

+    -p: [String, DEFAULT = null]
+        Password.
+If the password is known, only the usernames will be brute forced.

 Looking for more examples?
 ```